 “To us entrepreneurs, our businesses are our babies.
 We do everything we need to do to ensure our baby arrives safely and has a healthy existence.
 In many cases, however, we get so wrapped up in coddling that baby that we forget to take care of our own future.”

-One of the most noted assets that are federally protected from loss in lawsuits are qualified pension and profit-sharing plans including retirement plans like 401(k).
-These are covered by legislation known as the Employee Retirement Income Security Act of 1974, or ERISA.
-If funds from the qualified account are rolled over into an IRA, the ERISA protections extend to the rollover.
+One of the most noted assets enjoy federal protection from loss in lawsuits are qualified pension and profit-sharing plans including retirement plans like 401(k).
+Lawmakers have labeled this legislation the Employee Retirement Income Security Act of 1974, or ERISA.
+If you roll over funds from the qualified account into an IRA, the ERISA protections extend to the rollover.

 Bulletproof Asset Protection Plans

-Not only can your business be sued, but you could be sued personally.
+Not only can someone sue your business, but they can sue you personally.
 An LLC can protect you either way.
-With an LLC, there are legal provisions such that when the company is sued, the owners (members) can be shielded from personal liability.
-On the other hand, when a member of an LLC is sued personally, such as an automobile injury lawsuit with damages that exceed insurance limits, the LLC can also offer protection.
-That is, when an LLC member is under legal attack, that member’s interest in the LLC plus the assets inside of the LLC can be shielded from being taken away from that member.
+With an LLC, there are legal provisions such that when someone sues the company, the company can shield the owners (members) from personal liability.
+On the other hand, when someone sues a member of an LLC personally, such as an automobile injury lawsuit with damages that exceed insurance limits, the LLC can also offer protection.
+That is, someone legally attacks an LLC member, the company can shield that member’s interest in the LLC plus the assets inside of the LLC.

 Moreover, for those business-for-self individuals who have significant assets or for physicians, real-estate developers and any other professionals who tend to attract lawsuits, attorneys strongly suggest establishing an Asset-Protection Trust.
 This tends to be the strongest legal tool to shield liquid assets, especially when utilizing an offshore trust where the trustee resides beyond the reach of local courts.

 These types of trusts are irrevocable, or irreversible, indicating that, when properly drafted, the courts can’t force you to make changes that would allow them to seize trust assets.
-Instead, allocations are decided by a trustee who could stop payouts if there were a legal judgment against you.
+Instead, a trustee determines which allocations are in the best interest of the purpose of the trust.
+Thus, the trustee can decide to stop payouts if there were a legal judgment against you that could take the assets.
 This makes these types of trusts one of the most results-oriented bulletproof asset protection tools available today.

 Some individuals may believe that physicians, corporate executive and other litigation-prone business owners are the only professionals who need to protect their assets.
 This is not true.
-As stated before, accidents and unintentional circumstances happen every day under which assets can be attached or garnished from lawsuits and judgments.
-These occurrences include civil suits, divorce, or forced or voluntary bankruptcy.
+As stated before, accidents and unintentional circumstances happen every day.
+These unfortunate events can generate judgment that can attach assets garnish wages.
+This includes civil suits, divorce, or forced or voluntary bankruptcy.
 Lawsuit claims that surpass the limits of insurance policies are daily occurrences.

 “If you count all your assets [including gratitude, life, loved ones] you will always show a profit.”